raaka1/lutorpy/README.md

 ```

-# More usage and details
+# Details of implementation and more usage

+ * For applying tensor.asNumpyArray() method to a torch tensor, if the tensor is contiguous, the memory will be shared between numpy array and torch tensor, if the tensor is not contiguous, a contiguous clone of the tensor will be used, so the created numpy array won't share memory with the old tensor.

+ * For torch.fromNumpyArray(), there will be no memory sharing between the numpy array and the tenosr created.

-Lutorpy is built upon [lupa](https://github.com/scoder/lupa), there are more features provided by lupa could be also useful, please check it out.
+ * Lutorpy is built upon [lupa](https://github.com/scoder/lupa), there are more features provided by lupa could be also useful, please check it out.

 # Acknowledge